tomwechsler/Microsoft_Endpoint_Manager/NDES_Configuration.md

 8. Add the NDES account in the local security policies under "local policies" at "assign user rights" at "log on as service"!

 9. Restart the server that hosts the NDES service.
-Don't use iisreset; iireset doesn't complete the required changes.
+Don't use iisreset; iisreset doesn't complete the required changes.

 10. For example, go to the following URL on your DC, you should see the NDES default page.
     https://ndes.tomsmem.local/certsrv/mscep/mscep.dll